susantiyuni/zbmath-open-kg/README.md

   Fully compliant with RDF and Semantic Web standards, the zbMATH Open KG is built entirely from RDF triples using widely adopted ontologies and vocabularies (e.g., ``schema:, dcterms:, skos:, cito:``), supporting semantic interoperability and adheres to Linked Open Data principles.
 The full RDF dumps will be published on [**Zenodo**](http://zenodo) after the anonymous review period concludes.
 A sample of 200 records is available here: [`data/subset-200.ttl`](./data/subset-200.ttl).

 - 📚 **Expert-Curated, High-Quality Mathematical Metadata**
-  On top of common bibliographic metadata, it integrates richly annotated mathematical publications with disambiguated authors, expert-curated reviews and keywords, and *Mathematics Subject Classification* (MSC) — a stable, fine-grained ontology of subject classification.
+  In addition to standard bibliographic metadata, it incorporates richly annotated mathematical publications with disambiguated authors, expert-curated reviews and keywords, and *Mathematics Subject Classification* (MSC) — a stable, fine-grained ontology for subject classification.

 - 📈 **Historically-Grounded Intellectual Discovery**
   Its comprehensive, long-term coverage and rich annotations enable long-range intellectual analysis essential for historically-grounded retrieval tasks, e.g., uncovering overlooked precursors, tracing conceptual lineages and revivals, and mapping intellectual influence across disciplines.